omartrj/http-get-builder/README.md

 # HTTP Request Builder

-A Python application using Tkinter to create and send HTTP requests.
+A Python application using Tkinter to create and send GET requests.

 ## Description

-This application provides a graphical user interface (GUI) for constructing HTTP requests.
+This application provides a graphical user interface for constructing simple HTTP GET requests.
 Users can input a base URL, add parameters with their respective values, and send the request to receive the server's response.

 ## Features